-NewsAt Rainbow we strive to provide nutritious meals and snacks.
+Rainbow strives to provide nutritious meals and snacks.

-We emphasize fresh steamed vegetables or fresh vegetable
+Vegetables - fresh steamed vegetables or fresh vegetable recipes

-We do not serve juice or other sweetened drinks such as
+Drinks - We do not serve juice or other sweetened drinks such

-*Note these apply to regular menu items, not necessarily special occasions, such as a birthday or when parents bring in special foods.
+*Note that these apply to regular menu items, not necessarily special occasions, such as a birthdays or when parents bring in special foods.

 History of Rainbow Our Philosophy General Information Parent Participation Health, Safety & Security Testimonials Enrollment Documents State Holidays Tuition Rates [PDF] Parent Handbook [PDF]

 Rainbow Daycare, INC. ("RDC") opened its doors for business on September 9, 1986.
 The first person with a vision and determination to fulfill her dream (to our benefit) was Dorothy Benjamin, a new mother with a need for childcare.
 In 1981, she was ahead of her time in developing the first on-site infant daycare facility for State workers in California (Capital Infant/Toddler Center).
 For five years, Ms. Benjamin with the help of Tess Albin-Smith and several other parents fought to keep our lease, which was on State property scheduled for other state uses.
 Our troubles finally gained attention in 1984 when the State of California established a childcare fund to help state employees start their own centers.
 The parents organized as a non-profit corporation and with Ms. Benjamin's assistance, we were able to stay together another two years until we moved to our current site.